hydroper-jet/lang/spec/spec-1.0.md

 ### 1.3.1.
 String encoding

 The String data type uses an implementation-defined encoding and is supported by a CharIndex data type representing a string index into it.
 CharIndex holds the original string and the integer index.
 CharIndex defines a `next()` method that walks Unicode Scalar Values in the encoded string, returning the final CharIndex.
+The zero literal (`0`) implicitly converts to CharIndex.

 The following variable `x` is a string ranging from the second character to the end of another string: